pharo-project/pharo-ci/repository/CI-Core.package/CIDeltaValidationRule.class/README.md

 I am an abstract validation rule that records two validation results, once before and once after loading a change, and generates a validation result contaning only the difference.
-Hence I eliminate false positives and only record the the negative impact of a change.
+Hence, I eliminate false positives and only record the the negative impact of a change.